Posted on: Apr 19, 2018, | By Tony, WayKen Project Manager

 3.1 CNC milling

 Due to the complicated structure of the lamp, there are many details even high-precision 5-axis CNC can’t process the whole part all at once.
 CNC programming engineers, who have rich experience in prototype lamp manufacturing, need to analyze the feasibility of machining after obtaining the drawings of the lamp design.
-For reflectors, the critical optic surfaces will be milled by CNC process, but on the rear side, there are important assemble structure difficult to be machined by CNC milling since it will leave large radius on the corners.
+For reflectors, the critical optic surfaces will be milled by CNC process, but on the rear side, there are important assemble structure difficult to be machined by CNC milling since it will leave a large radius on the corners.
 Therefore, technicians need to make copper electrode and utilize EDM as an auxiliary machining process to help clear the corners.
 Usually, this process will take a lot of time.

 3.3 Post finish